-Explore the best trails near Aurora with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Aurora with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I visit this open space at least a couple of times a month.
 It's pretty neat to see what's going on down in the wetlands area, and there's a trail that branches off of the sand creek trail and leads down to the creek itself.
 My kids love exploring aling the creek.

 I am new to town and didn't realize it was a state park and has a $9 entrance fee.
 I would have gone somewhere else if I knew that BUT it is a fun place to go.
 Lots of bikers, swimmers (yes, in the lake), fishers, boaters, runners.
 I was looking for a hike but didn't know where a trail was so we just got out and walked around.
 There is sand all around the resivor so it's like a mini beach.
 We walked on that for a while till we eventually did find a trail (there are paved trails and gravel trails) that lead through some trees that opened up into a prairie.
 I was looking for something that was similar to mountains and I accept what I found.
 I would give this place 4 stars but I think a $9 day pass is too pricey.